14

 How Julia Roberts became one of Hollywood’s most beloved stars

-By Violaine Schütz,
+by Violaine Schütz,

 and Jordan Bako.

 Published on 29 August 2025.
-Updated on 19 November 2025.
+Updated on 14 January 2026.

 Her large smile, which is insured for $30 millions – is as iconic as the Mona Lisa’s.
 Elected “World’s Most Beautiful Woman” multiple times, she was Hollywood’s highest-paid actress for years, earning $20 million for Erin Brockovich (2000) by Steven Soderbergh, which also earned her an Oscar.